 - Failover of VMs that store disks on volumes protected using SnapVault is not supported.

 - Failover of VMs with RDM disks is not supported.

 - For datastores connected through the NFSv4.1 protocol, Orchestrator supports failover to a recovery location only in the case that target hosts included in the location have the NFSv3 export policy enabled (since the recovered datastores will be mounted to the hosts through NFSv3).
 For datastores connected through other protocols, no limitations apply.

-- If the LUN ID of a datastore where the selected inventory groups belong is higher than 256, Orchestrator may not be able to orchestrate storage failover properly.
-If the LUN ID is higher than 256, make sure that your equipment supports this ID.
+- If the LUN ID of a datastore where the selected inventory groups belong is greater than 256, Orchestrator may not be able to orchestrate storage failover properly.
+If the LUN ID is greater than 256, make sure that your equipment supports this ID.

 - For Orchestrator to be able to recover a VM correctly, the VM must have VMware Tools installed.
 The presence of VMware Tools is checked automatically on the vCenter Server side — for both Windows-based and Linux-based VMs.
 To know how to install and upgrade VMware Tools in vSphere, see this VMware KB article.